ExeClim/Isca/docs/source/modules/convection_simple_betts_miller.rst

 Logic of the routine
 -------

-1. Perform a particle ascent to calculating the environmental vertical profiles of moisture and temperature, and convective available potential energy (CAPE) within a grid cell.
+1. Perform a particle ascent to calculate the environmental vertical profiles of moisture and temperature, and convective available potential energy (CAPE) within a grid cell.

 2. Test if the convection scheme should trigger.
 The trigger is: :math:`CAPE>0`.